What increases my risk of breast cancer?

 • Stop smoking.

-• Breastfeed your baby if you can: The longer a woman breastfeeds her baby, the more she reduces her breast cancer risk.
+• Breastfeed your baby if you can: The longer you breastfeed, the more you reduce your breast cancer risk.
 It’s best to breastfeed your baby for at least the first six months, if possible.

 Read more about reducing your risk of cancer.